blackholeinfiverse125-cmd/Final_nicai-intelligence-engine/README.md

 NICAI is a **deterministic intelligence system** that transforms real-world environmental data into structured anomaly insights, pattern detection, and traceable action signals.

-It acts as an **intelligence layer between raw data and governance systems**.
+It acts as an **intelligence layer between raw data and downstream governance systems**.

 ---